How to concatenate two/multiple columns of Pandas DataFrame? You can use various methods, including the +

 print("After concatenating the two DataFrames:\n", df)

-You can also use the DataFrame.apply() function to compress two or multiple columns of the DataFrame to a single column.
+You can consolidate two or more columns of a DataFrame into a single column efficiently using the DataFrame.apply() function.
 This function is used to apply a function on a specific axis.
-When we concatenate two string columns using the apply()
+When you concatenate two string columns using the apply()

 # Using apply() method to combine two columns of text